fishing/fishing.github.com/01_intro.md

 sitting by a pond or lake with a hook in the water.
 While this is one version of the truth, and while this may be enjoyable (especially in combination with good friends, alcohol, or both) -- this hardly represents all that fishing has to offer.
-Fishing doesn't always involve patience: in many styles of fishing are it's an active sport where participants chase wild creatures to experience a sacred tug of war.
+Fishing doesn't always involve patience: many styles of fishing are active sports where participants chase wild creatures to experience a sacred tug of war.

 Before 2016, I had only gone fishing a couple of times.
 Once was when I was very